theJokerEvoker/neuromorpho_GNN/README.md

 # NeuroMorpho_GNN
-Neuron classfication with neural cell data from NeuroMorpho.org using graph neural networks.
-Models and utils taken from @rollingstonezz at https://github.com/rollingstonezz/SGMP_code.
-Base scripts, including main_base.py, modified from scripts developed by @rollingstonezz.
+Neuron classfication with neural cell data from NeuroMorpho.org and graph attribute prediction of river flow networks from the National Hydrography Datset (NHD) using graph neural networks.

+Adapted from @rollingstonezz at https://github.com/rollingstonezz/SGMP_code.
 Used with permission.